 - Customize your store: After adding a theme, you can continue to customize the pages or create custom pages like About, Contact, Policy pages, and others.

 Add this step, you don’t necessarily have to fill in all the product details, but add as many products as you can as you will have to select products while creating subscription plans at the later stage.

 As mentioned earlier, Shopify doesn’t come with a built-in subscription management feature.
 But it has several subscription apps that you can use to create and manage subscription plans for your store.

 Appstle Subscriptions is one of the best Shopify subscription apps that is easy to use and packed with powerful features to help you build and grow your subscription box business.

-Although you can choose any subscription app for your store, for this guide, we are going to set up a Shopify subscription box business using Appstle Subscription.
+Although you can choose any subscription app for your store, for this guide, we are going to set up a Shopify subscription box business using Appstle Subscriptions.

 To install the app, go to the Appstle Subscriptions page on the Shopify App Store and click the “Add app” button to install it in your store.

 Once the app is installed, you will be asked to choose a pricing plan.
 It has a free plan that allows you to sell up to $500 worth of monthly subscriptions.
 So, to get started click the “Activate” button to select the free plan.